harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 idea of using a Windows device to run Linux to emulate Windows to play a game sounded like an interesting problem, and I wondered whether it would work.
 In short: Yes!
 It was actually extremely simple.
 I just found steam in the app installer UI, clicked install and it just worked.
 I got KSP running with about 30fps and medium settings.
 I doubt it could run anything super GPU intensive, but for casual gaming it works fine.
-I also installed some Nintendo emulators to play old SNES/N64 games, and those also worked well.
+I also installed some emulators to play old SNES/N64/DOS games, and those also worked well.
+It seems that it can indeed run Doom.

+## Impressions and Next Steps

+Overall, I am really pleased with my decision to go install Linux on a Surface device.
+Between getting a brand new Surface Pro 11 and only running windows, buying something like a PineTab or Starlite tablet, or getting a used Surface Pro and installing Linux, I think I made the correct choice for my intended use.
+Having the ability to install Android apps is a game changer, and I can customize the desktop environment however I like.

+I have done a bit of customization already, adding GNOME extensions which maximize windows on open and move new windows to their own workspace, but I might customize it a bit more.
+I want to tweak power usage and see if I can figure a way to reduce resources from background applications.

+The only thing I really wish were better is battery life.
+It lasts about 3-4 hrs under normal usage (e.g. playing video).
+Running a game on it drains the battery much faster, so it is not exactly a portable gaming machine.

+In a few years, when Linux has better support for Snapdragon CPUs, I will probably upgrade and, hopefully, even that gap will be filled.